Plain-Solutions/tt-core/README.md

  *  `AbstractDataFetcher` - module that works with parsing stuff: getting groups and departments from university, HTML parsing and temporary DB-friendly representation of them.
  *  `AbstractDataConverter` - module that represents and converts data from the database to web-friendly format, like JSON or YAML.
  *  `AbstractDataManager` - module for unifying data between TT Core and TT Platform.
 Each method should return `TTData` - special structure-like class for data sharing.
+ * `UpdateManager` and `TTTime` - modules for replica maintaining.
+It checks and updates timetables, list of groups, department messages and departments list every day to keep it up to date.
+Also is responsible for dropping database each term.

 This repository contains build for [SSU](http://www.sgu.ru/) for **H2DB** and **JSON** output.